 - Spending money on a large amount of alcohol and recreational drugs

 - Giving property away to friends and family members

 - Making large donations to charities and other causes

 It can be difficult to prove wasteful dissipation, which is why it is imperative to hire experienced legal representation to handle this issue.

-How to Prove Wasteful Dissipation
+How Do You Prove Wasteful Dissipation?

 To prove that your spouse’s spending is dissipation, the court will need to see when the spending occurred.
 If it happened the moment you filed for divorce, there is a good chance this could be considered wasteful dissipation.
 On the other hand, if your spouse spent money frivolously throughout the duration of the marriage, this would not be considered dissipation.